-Fiscal deficit is an important term frequently used in business news and is relevant for the civil services exam.
-IAS aspirants must be aware of the meaning of fiscal deficit and also the difference between fiscal deficit and revenue deficit, and other concepts for the UPSC economy segment.
+The fiscal deficit is an important term frequently used in business news and is relevant for the civil services exam.
+IAS Exam aspirants must be aware of the meaning of fiscal deficit and also the difference between fiscal deficit and revenue deficit, and other concepts for the UPSC economy segment.

 Fiscal Deficit UPSC Notes:- Download PDF Here

 |Indian Economy is a part of UPSC Mains General Studies-III Syllabus.
 Take help of the following links to aid your economics preparations for different stages of the UPSC Exam:|

 What is a Fiscal Deficit?

 The fiscal deficit is the difference between the government’s total expenditure and its total receipts (excluding borrowing).
 A fiscal deficit occurs when this expenditure exceeds the revenue generated.

 - Fiscal deficit is when a government’s total expenditures exceed the revenue that it generates (excluding money from borrowings).

 - The deficit does not mean debt, which is an addition of annual deficits.